 Back in Oak Bluffs, you’ll have lunch onboard and enjoy the rest of the afternoon at your leisure.
 Perhaps you will explore Oak Bluffs on your own to get a feel for the laid-back charm that is synonymous with Martha’s Vineyard.
 You can see the colorful Flying Horses, the country’s oldest, continuously-operating platform carousel that was brought here from Coney Island in 1874.
 Nearby is You can also learn about Oak Bluff’s history as one of the country’s first resorts for affluent African Americans.

 Delve into history in Newport, Rhode Island

 Newport is famous as the summer “watering hole” for America’s wealthiest families during the Gilded Age.
-It is also a yachting center that hosted the America’s Cup races from 1930 to 1983, and the first US Open sites for tennis and golf.
+It is also a yachting center that hosted the America’s Cup races 1930-83, and the first U.S. Open sites for tennis and golf.
 Less well-known is the town's colonial heritage, when it was an important whaling and trading port, notably as a center of the slave trade.
 Your tour points out the historic wharves, Touro Synagogue (the country’s oldest synagogue), the sweeping vistas of Ocean Drive, Hammersmith Farm (Jacqueline Bouvier’s childhood home, where she later held the reception for her wedding to John F. Kennedy), and more.

 The afternoon is free for you to explore Newport at your leisure.
 Your onboard Concierge will be able to provide recommendations based on your interests!